Albert Chevalier: Introduction to music hall

 During the 1890s, Chevalier became a highly popular performer on the music hall stage, rivalled only by Dan Leno, whose comedy act was based much more on gritty working-class realism than Chevalier's aspirational romanticism.

-In 1893 Chevalier undertook managerial responsibilities at the Trocadero Music Hall; the venture proved disastrous, and left him with a £10,000 debt.
-On 8 October 1894 he married Florence Isabel Leybourne (b.
-1868/9) who was the daughter of the music hall performer George Leybourne; they had no children.
+In 1893, Chevalier undertook managerial responsibilities at the Trocadero Music Hall; the venture proved disastrous, and left him with a £10,000 debt.
+On 8 October 1894, he married Florence Isabel Leybourne (b.
+1868/9) who was the daughter of the music hall performer George Leybourne; they had one son.
 Chevalier travelled to New York in 1896 where he repeated his success at Koster and Bial's Music Hall.
 Despite suffering stage fright, the appearance was a success for the comedian, and he was hailed as one of the city's idols.

 Upon his return from America and Canada in 1896, Chevalier decided to reduce his music hall appearances owing to the unpredictability and inattentiveness of the genre's audiences, which he came to dislike.
 From the paying public's point of view, his style of humour had become common place within the music hall.
 His biggest rival was Gus Elen who had developed a more complex and comical alternative to Chevalier's.
 Instead, Chevalier decided to concentrate his time on creating comic characters which he used in one-man sketches which he called his "recitals".
 To keep within the audiences gaze, he still performed occasional coster songs and performed them alongside his characterisations.
 The characters included a country vicar in "Our Bazaar", a struggling actor in "A Fallen Star", and a west-country peasant in "E Can't Take a Roise out of oi".
 While none of these pieces earned the kind of success that his coster songs had achieved, Chevalier maintained a successful solo career performing them.
 His annual engagement at the Queen's Hall in London of twice-daily performances began in 1899 and ran in excess of 1000 performances.

 Chevalier returned to America in 1906 for a six-week tour with the French singer Yvette Guilbert who described her co-star as being "more skilful than actually talented".
 During the 1900s he became one of the highest paid music hall stars in London, earning up to £450 per week.
 He played the title role in J. M. Barrie's Pantaloon (1906) and in the same year appeared with the French chanteuse Yvette Guilbert.